Lesson 5 of5

 How God acts

-God does not act or speak directly in the book of Ruth.
-Rather God’s hand is discerned in such accidental occurrences as Ruth’s happening on the field of Boaz, in the righteous actions of the people, and in the blessing bestowed on and by the various characters of the book.
+God does not act or speak directly in the Book of Ruth, with the two exceptions of giving the people food (Ruth 1:6) and of making Ruth conceive (Ruth 4:13).
+Rather God’s hand is discerned in such accidental occurrences as Ruth’s happening on the field of Boaz, in the righteous actions of the people, and in the many blessings bestowed on and by the various characters of the book.
+And God is made present in the most unlikely of relationships — between an old, broken woman and a widow from a dangerous land.

 The role of the foreigner

 Throughout Israel’s history the foreigner plays a double role.
-One is as enemy, but righteous foreigners like Ruth the Moabite also regularly arise and play significant roles in Israel’s history.
-Such characters as Ruth remind the people that foreigners not only deserve care, but also that these foreigners themselves build toward God’s promised future.
+One is as an enemy, but righteous foreigners like Ruth the Moabite also regularly arise and play significant roles in Israel’s history.
+Characters such as Ruth remind the people that foreigners not only deserve care, but also that these foreigners themselves work toward God’s promised future.

 The spirit of the law